-New Campus Opening this Fall
+New Campus Opening Fall 2020

 Since its founding in 2014, FCMS has leased space for its seven classrooms, 141 students and 21 staff from two church properties in Fort Collins.
 Upon completion of Phase I of construction, the FCMS Harmony Campus will accommodate three additional classrooms and 200 students.
 Phase II is expected to begin within 5 years to accommodate an additional 112 students.